River of the Water of Life

 It is flowing from the throne of God and of the Lamb

 “In the New Jerusalem there is a river of the Water of Life, and the throne of God is its living fountain supplying an abundance of water.”
 (McGee, J. Vernon, Thru the Bible: Volume V: [Nashville: Thomas Nelson, 1983], 1075)

-2. Here the river is flowing down the middle of the great street of the city.
+2. Here the river is flowing in the middle of the road.

 Here we learn that the tree of life is on both sides of the river.